-"Illegal drug" means any drug or substance that (a) is not legally obtainable; (b) is legally obtainable but has not been legally obtained; or (c) has been legally obtained but is being sold, used, or distributed unlawfully.
+"Illegal drug" means any drug or substance that (i) is not legally obtainable; (ii) is legally obtainable but has not been legally obtained; or (iii) has been legally obtained but is being sold, used or distributed unlawfully.

-"Immediate family" means the employee's spouse, domestic partner, cohabitant, child, stepchild, grandchild, foster child, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother, sister, half-brother, half-sister, stepsibling, grandparent, great grandparent, aunt, uncle, niece, nephew and first cousin.
+"Immediate family" means the employee's spouse, domestic partner, cohabitant, child, stepchild, grandchild, foster child, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother, sister, half-brother, half-sister, step-sibling, grandparent, great grandparent, aunt, uncle, niece, nephew and first cousin.

-"Legal drug" means any drug, including any prescription drug and over-the-counter drug, which has been legally obtained and that is not unlawfully sold, used, or distributed.
+"Legal drug" means any drug, including any prescription drug and over-the-counter drug, that has been legally obtained and that is not unlawfully sold, used, or distributed.